 Questions to ask might be:

-- What will the worship experience be like?
+What will the worship experience be like?
 Is the music hymns or contemporary Christian music?
 Is worship loud or quiet?

-These kinds of differences could be a source of conflict making it important to define the culture before the merger.
+These differences could be a source of conflict, making it important to define the culture before the merger.

 3. Church Governance

-Governance over the merged churches should be considered and rewriting bylaws and articles of incorporation may need to be considered.
+Consider the governance and rewriting the bylaws and articles of incorporation to adequately represent both churches.

 Questions to ask might be:

-- What will be the process be to merge the two governing boards?
+- What will the process be to merge the two governing boards?

 - How will church leadership roles be determined?

 - What will the new hierarchy look like?

 - Will the merger impact church employees or volunteer leadership?

 4. Church Assets

 Both churches should consider if there will be a total merger of all assets or if each maintains its own financial identity.

-There can be issues with either scenario but coming to terms on how assets will be handled is crucial.
+There can be issues with either scenario but coming to terms with how assets will be handled is crucial.

 This step would require bringing in outside help to objectively assess and value assets.